Ta’Kiya Young: Grand Jury To Decide If Ohio Cop Will Be Charged For Killing Pregnant Black Woman Accused Of Shoplifting

 WOSU reports that Prosecuting Attorney Janet Grubb, who is not related to the cop who shot Young, said that the officer’s possible indictment is in a grand jury’s hands now.

 “The people who will sit in judgment of whether or not to indict Officer Grubb will be Franklin County grand jurors.
-The only difference will be is that there will be two assistant prosecuting attorneys who normally try cases in Montgomery County,” Janet Grubb said.
+The only difference will be is that there will be two assistant prosecuting attorneys who normally try cases in Montgomery County,” Janet Grubb said, according to WOSU.

 Montgomery County spokesperson Greg Flannagan told WOSU that County Prosecutor Mat Heck and Assistant Prosecutors Jennifer Buschur and Richard Glennon are the special prosecutors assigned to the case and said that he didn’t have more to share regarding the pending case.